ananyyaa0807/hiver-sde-intern/README.md

 A 200-example evaluation set was sampled using a fixed random seed.

-The examples were reviewed and labelled using the six project intents.
+The examples were initially AI-assisted labelled and then manually reviewed and corrected using the six project intents.

 ### Results